Preceti/Fulgora-snapshot-generator/README.md

 "g" will start showing the day and night cycle for the planet , cells not impassable when activated have a little light shining now

 if "u" is the first key activated, it removes all points, allowing only manually placed points to be visible

+pressing "c" and clicking will regenerate the initial data cycling through different functions, untested if not used prior to the others /!\